How Brands in China are Leveraging Affiliate Marketing As Economy Reopens

 Screen time certainly increased during COVID-19 as Chinese users adjusted to an indoor lifestyle.
 As such, content and social media viewership on smartphones increased.
 Qutoutiao, a mobile content aggregator app, registered a 24.2% growth year-over-year.

 In light of increasing users and time spent on social media and apps, content partners have become one of the largest affiliate segments during COVID-19.
 As the economy reopened in China, many brands continue to engage with content affiliates to maximize their exposure as well as pre-plan content in phases to ensure continued visibility.

 As COVID-19 came under control in China, and people slowly started to focus their shopping locally or domestically, brands had to take new approaches to target their audience by location.
 Today, we see brands in China increasing, their investment in geo-targeting and focusing on areas where restrictions have lifted or where demand continues to be.

 For example, the travel industry, which saw a significant decline during COVID-19, has seen an uptick in people going on “staycations” or taking short-distance trips.
 To capture this trend, online travel agencies (OTAs) and travel service platforms in China launched marketing initiatives related to short-distance trips and promoting local travel products with attractive discounts.

-Some OTAs planned the promotions by cities and engaged their content partners to help them maximise their geo-targeted exposure campaigns through their affiliate programme.
+Some OTAs planned the promotions by cities and engaged their content partners to help them maximize their geo-targeted exposure campaigns through their affiliate program.
 In addition, many of these OTAs also leveraged live streaming to promote these initiatives.
 With support from local governments, key opinion leaders (KOLs) in China were invited to host live streaming shows demonstrating the unique features of local attractions, which helped drive sales of local travel products.

 You can learn more about the global partner marketing solutions we offer to brands on our Global Services page.